ksasmita/ksasmita.github.io/_teaching/1_teaching.md

 ---

 # Wellcome to PYSCH1140 (Fall'21 & Spring'22)
-*This site is still continuously being updated.*
+*This page is still continuously being updated.*

-Welcome to the landing site for PSYCH1140 - Event Cognition: How people remember and experience events.
+Welcome to the landing page for PSYCH1140 - Event Cognition: How people remember and experience events.
 I developed and delivered this course during the Fall'21 and Spring'22 semesters as part of [Cornell's First Year Writing Seminar](https://knight.as.cornell.edu/fws-guidelines) series.
-In this site you will find:
+Here you can find:

 - the course [syllabus](/assets/psych1140/syllabus),
 - the course [schedule](/assets/psych1140/schedule),